How To Choose the Best Medicare Supplement Plan

 Plan F along with Plan G are the most comprehensive Medicare Supplements you can buy.
 Along with the coverages included in Plan C, excess charges in Part B are covered.

 This may not sound like much because the Part B deductible seems so low.
 But under traditional Medicare, doctors are allowed to charge an extra 15% to the patient beyond the portion that Medicare reimburses.
 Plan F picks up any of that extra 15% charge.

 Some plans also restrict doctor choice, Plan F allows you to choose any doctor you want.
 You also don’t need a referral to see a specialist.

 Plan G offers the same coverages as Plan F, EXCEPT it does not cover the Part B deductible.
-But remember, the Part B deductible is only $198 in 2020.
 The reason people choose this plan is because they can often save more than $200 in premiums over Plan F. This more than covers the deductible cost.

-In 2020, a High Deductible Plan G was introduced.
-Currently, you need hit a $2,340 deductible before coverage begins with this plan.
+In 2021, a High Deductible Plan G was introduced.
+A higher deductible needs to be met before coverage begins with this plan.
 The benefit is that premiums are much lower compared to the original Plan G. If you are a healthy senior with few medical expenses, this may a be a plan to consider.
 You may save enough in premiums that cover a portion of the deductible.

 The only main benefit missing from this list is the Part B deductible.

 Other plans are available, but these are the most common.

 Our homepage gives a visual side by side guide to the various Medicare Supplement plans.
 Seeing the plans side by side, can help you grasp the various coverages offered under each plan.